Abdominal aortic branch occlusion is blockage or narrowing of one of the large arteries in the abdomen that come off of the aorta.

 Superior mesenteric artery

-Sudden, complete blockage of the superior mesenteric artery causes severe abdominal pain, nausea, and vomiting and is a medical emergency.
-Initially, most people with such a blockage vomit and feel an urgent need to have a bowel movement.
+Initially, most people with a sudden blockage of the superior mesenteric artery vomit and feel an urgent need to have a bowel movement.
 They may become seriously ill and have severe abdominal pain because the superior mesenteric artery supplies a large part of the intestine.
 The abdomen may feel tender when a doctor presses on it, but the severe abdominal pain is usually more prominent than the tenderness, which is widespread and vague.
 The abdomen may be slightly swollen (distended).
 Through a stethoscope, a doctor initially hears fewer bowel sounds in the abdomen than normal.
 Later, no bowel sounds can be heard.
 The stool initially contains small amounts of blood but soon looks bloody.
 Blood pressure falls, and shock may result as areas of the intestine die (called necrosis or gangrene).

 Gradual narrowing of the superior mesenteric artery typically causes pain about 30 to 60 minutes after each meal, because the intestine requires more blood during digestion.
 The pain is steady, severe, and usually centered at the navel.
 This pain makes people afraid to eat, so they may lose considerable weight.
 Because the blood supply to the intestine is reduced, nutrients may be poorly absorbed into the bloodstream, contributing to the weight loss.
 People who have pain after they eat may also have nausea, vomiting, constipation, or diarrhea.